techgrounds/cloud-6-repo-Jhashikh/04_Cloud/AWS-021 EFS.md

 **21.1 Where can I find Elastic File System service in the console?**

 **21.2 How do I enable EFS?**
+There are several ways to get started with Amazon EFS.
+You can use the AWS Management Console, the AWS Software Development Kits, or the AWS Command Line Interface tools.

+Amazon EFS is free to get started if you are already a customer.

 **21.3 How can I link EFS service to other resources?**